hlp-pls/Fragma/README.md

 # Fragma
-GLSL editor for playing with fragment shader.
+GLSL editor for playing with fragment shader. <br>
-Currently only supports MacOS versions same or higher than 12.0.1 (bulit on 12.0.1)
+Currently only supports MacOS versions same or higher than 12.0.1 (bulit on 12.0.1) <br>

-No support yet for Windows and Linux
+No support yet for Windows and Linux <br>

 ## Dependencies
 Built using [fbs](https://build-system.fman.io/)